USS Buchanan (DD-484): End of World War II

-Buchanan received the Presidential Unit Citation and 16 battle stars for her World War II service, placing her among the most decorated US ships of World War II.
+Buchanan received the Presidential Unit Citation and 16 battle stars for her World War II service, placing her among the most decorated US Naval vessels of World War II.

 TCG Gelibolu (D-346)

 Buchanan was recommissioned 11 December 1948 at Charleston and underwent shakedown and refresher training with a nucleus Turkish crew aboard.
 On 29 March 1949, she got underway for Gölcük, Turkey, where she was turned over to the Turkish Navy on 28 April 1949.

 The destroyer served in the Turkish Navy as TCG Gelibolu (D-346) until retired in 1976.